 Interest and other income consists of interest income earned on our cash, cash equivalents and investments.
 Our interest income has not been significant due to low investment balances and low interest earned on those balances.
-We anticipate that our interest income will increase in the future as we expect our investment balances to be higher due to anticipated cash proceeds from this offering.
+We anticipate that our interest income will increase in the future due to anticipated cash proceeds from this offering.